doyensec/electronegativity/README.md

 **Electronegativity** is a tool to identify misconfigurations and security anti-patterns in [Electron](https://electron.atom.io/) applications.

-It leverages AST parsing to look for security-relevant configurations, as described in the ["Electron Security Checklist - A Guide for Developers and Auditors"](https://doyensec.com/resources/us-17-Carettoni-Electronegativity-A-Study-Of-Electron-Security-wp.pdf) white-paper.
+It leverages AST parsing to look for security-relevant configurations, as described in the ["Electron Security Checklist - A Guide for Developers and Auditors"](https://doyensec.com/resources/us-17-Carettoni-Electronegativity-A-Study-Of-Electron-Security-wp.pdf) whitepaper.

 Software developers and security auditors can use this tool to mitigate potential weaknesses and implementation bugs when developing applications using Electron: